Refined Two Weight Estimates for the Bergman Projection: Introduction

 \begin{remark} Fundamental to our approach is the possibility to approximate Carleson tents with dyadic tents.
 As in \cite{RTW17}, we exploit the available dyadic structure on $\mathbb{B}^d$ developed by Arcozzi, Rochberg, and Sawyer in \cite{ARS02}.
 We explain how this structure is constructed in \cref{sec:dyadic_structure_ball}.

+The construction of the dyadic family is independent of the two weights.
+If one could construct a family of subsets which is sparse with respect to the given weights, one could dispense of the $B_\infty$ condition in \cref{teo:mixed-bounds-Bergman}.
+Indeed, under this assumption the joint Berezin condition is a necessary and sufficient condition for the two-weight boundedness of $P$, see \cite{FangWang2015}.

 It is possible to construct a similar dyadic structure also on convex domains of finite type via the dyadic flow tents \cite{Dyadicflowtent20}.
 This generalises the construction in \cref{sec:dyadic_structure_ball} for the ball.
 The resulting collection of dyadic flow tents is sparse, and it produces weighted estimates for the Bergman projection on convex domains of finite type.
-Since our bump condition implies the boundedness of a sparse operator, the same condition implies the boundedness of the Bergman projection on convex domains of finite type by the pointwise control in \cite[Lemma 4.1]{Dyadicflowtent20}. \end{remark}
+Since our bump condition implies the boundedness of a sparse operator, the same condition implies the boundedness of the Bergman projection on convex domains of finite type by the pointwise control in \cite[Lemma 4.1]{Dyadicflowtent20}.
+Similar results on classes of pseudoconvex domains can also be found in \cite{MR4263006}. \end{remark}